 Short-term Care: Rehospitalizations

-In Bennett County Hospital and Nursing Home, 21.79 Percentage of Residents Rehospitalized
+In Bennett County Hospital and Nursing Home, 47.15% of Residents Rehospitalized

-This datapoint measures the number of rehospitalizations per 1,000 days of short-term care.
+This datapoint is a measure of the number of rehospitalizations per 1,000 days of short-term resident care.
+Avoiding rehospitalizations during rehabilitation is important to restoring the physical abilities of patients.